I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicewdmdispatchpreprocessedirp.md

 ## Remarks

 A framework-based driver that preprocesses or postprocesses WDM IRPs must call <b>WdfDeviceWdmDispatchPreprocessedIrp</b>, typically from within the driver's <a href="..\wdfdevice\nc-wdfdevice-evt_wdfdevice_wdm_irp_preprocess.md">EvtDeviceWdmIrpPreprocess</a> callback function.
 For more information about how to call <b>WdfDeviceWdmDispatchPreprocessedIrp</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/preprocessing-and-postprocessing-irps">Preprocessing and Postprocessing IRPs</a>.

-For a code example that uses <b>WdfDeviceWdmDispatchPreprocessedIrp</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/preprocessing-and-postprocessing-irps">Preprocessing and Postprocessing IRPs</a>.</p>

 ## Requirements
 | &nbsp; | &nbsp; |